progmartin/budget-map/README.md

 Post Production:
 1.should we do promo,where
 2.should we make it upgradable
-3.should it be free, ad revenu? paypal tips? subscribtion?
+3.should it be free, ad revenu? paypal tips? subscribtion?trials?